 Fire Probability for Carbon Accounting

-The Fire and Resource Assessment Program (FRAP) at CAL FIRE is investigating methods for estimating the likelihood of fire occurrence across the State of California in the coming decades.
-As part of this effort, FRAP has created a map of annual fire probability for the period 2026-2050, derived from a statistical model of fire occurrence created at the University of California, Berkeley.
-This map is intended for use in the quantification of GHG benefits of fuel reduction activities funded under the 2016-17 Greenhouse Gas Reduction Fund (GGRF) Forest Health Program.
+The Fire and Resource Assessment Program (FRAP) at CAL FIRE is investigating methods for estimating the likelihood of wildfire occurrence across the State of California in the coming decades.
+As part of this effort, FRAP has worked with researchers from the University of California and The George Washington University to develop a map of annual wildfire probability for the period 2021-2050.
+This map is provided here for use in the quantification of GHG benefits of fuel reduction activities funded under CAL FIRE-California Climate Investments (CCI) Forest Health Grants Program.

-Credits: Michael L. Mann, Ph.D.
+Isaac Park, Ph.D.
+(UC Santa Barbara), Michael L. Mann, Ph.D.
 (The George Washington University), Max A. Moritz, Ph.D.
-(UC Berkeley) and others developed the model and made projections for California as part of a separate project, and provided data to CAL FIRE.
-Model development was performed at the Moritz Lab , Department of Environmental Science, Policy and Management, University of California, Berkeley.
-Tadashi J. Moody (Fire and Resource Assessment Program, CAL FIRE) performed data derivations for use in the GGRF Forest Health Program.
+(UC Berkeley) and others developed the model and made projections for California with support from CAL FIRE and California Climate Investments (CAL FIRE contract #8CA06938).
+Tadashi J. Moody (Fire and Resource Assessment Program, CAL FIRE) performed data conversion (%), masking and other preparation for use in the CAL FIRE-CCI Forest Health Program.